IIIF/cookbook-recipes/recipe/0031-bound-multivolume/index.md

 ## Restrictions

-??

 ## Example

 In this example, the seven volumes of *Gottesdienstliche Ceremonien, Oder H. Kirchen-Gebräuche Und Religions-Pflichten Der Christen* have been bound into a single physical volume.
-The Manifest contains a Range to represent the top-level structure (the physical volume) and additional embedded Ranges to represent each of the discrete textual volumes.
+The Manifest contains a Range to represent the top-level structure (the physical volume) and additional embedded Ranges to represent each of the discrete textual volumes as well as the front and back matter.
 This will produce an index of the constituent volumes like so:

+* Front Matter
+* Erste Ausgabe...
-* ...
+* Zweyte Ausgabe...
-* ...
+* Dritte Ausgabe...
-* ...
+* Back Matter

 The example is a truncated version of [*Gottesdienstliche Ceremonien, Oder H. Kirchen-Gebräuche Und Religions-Pflichten Der Christen*][https://digital.library.ucla.edu/catalog/ark:/21198/zz001hd85r] and includes only the first three volumes for brevity.